-If you are due to receive a tax refund, the Swedish Tax Agency will make the payment to your bank account – provided you have registered the account number with us.
-This page contains information about how to get a tax refund, and when you will receive it.
+If you are due to receive a tax refund, the Swedish Tax Agency will make the payment to your bank account – provided that you have registered the account number with us.
+This page contains information about how you can receive a tax refund, and when it will be paid out.

-If you have Swedish e-identification, you can register a bank account with the Swedish Tax Agency in any of the following ways (the e-services are in Swedish):
+If you have Swedish eID, you can register a bank account with the Swedish Tax Agency in any of the following ways (the e-services are in Swedish):

-If you do not have Swedish e-identification, you can register a Swedish bank account for tax refunds via Bankgirot’s website:
+If you do not have Swedish eID, you can register a Swedish bank account for tax refunds on the Bankgirot website:

 Your registered foreign bank account will remain valid until you deregister it or register a different account.
-Your bank will not revoke your account number, even if you close your account.
+Your bank will not inform us that your account number is no longer valid – even if you close your account.
 If you wish to deregister a foreign bank account, you must notify the Swedish Tax Agency in writing.

-If you wish to register a foreign bank account, or update your account details, you must send us the documents listed below.
-Please note that you must submit original documents, so you cannot send copies by email or fax.
+If you wish to register a foreign bank account or update your account details, you must send us the documents listed below.
+Please note that you must submit original documents by post.
+You cannot send copies by email.

-Your notification to register a foreign bank account must be signed by an authorised person, and must contain the following information:
+If you wish to register a foreign bank account, you must send us written notification by post.
+Your notification must be signed by an authorised person and must include all of the following information:

-Send your notification with the original documents required to the following postal address:
+Send your notification with the original document required to the following postal address:

 Skatteverket